"Incident Response"

 What to Know About the Modern Incident Response Lifecycle

-Heavybit's guide to modern incident management quotes Jesse Robbins on why teams only master incident response when they embrace the whole process — detection, response, and learning.
+Heavybit's incident management guide quotes me on why teams only get good at incident response when they treat the whole lifecycle as one discipline.

 “Teams only get good at this when they embrace the whole process and each of its steps.”